imbaky/Asl-to-Speech/README.md

 #### Leap Motion Installer & SDK

 * Go to [Leap Motion](https://developer.leapmotion.com/downloads/skeletal-beta?platform=windows&version=2.3.1.31549)'s website and install the **SDK**.
+* You will be able to use the program **Leap Motion Visualizer** to visualize your hand(s) on the computer You can now start to practice **American Sign Language** and see it on your computer screen

 #### Myo Client and SDK